stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 Razer Chroma support for Razer Blade notebooks and the latest Razer devices has not been implemented for macOS yet.
 I suppose, it will never be implemented.

-Thanks to [osx-razer-blade](https://github.com/boo-dev/osx-razer-blade) project, I've already had enough information, so I am working on cli tool to control Razer Blade keyboard and logo Chroma lighting.
+Many thanks to [BlvckBytes](https://github.com/BlvckBytes) for [MenuBar app](https://github.com/BlvckBytes/RazerControl/releases) to control Razer Blade keyboard and logo RGB lighting.

 Windows